-If not, “Eating Animals” talks about the food industry with a particular focus on factory farming; providing a serious and
+If not, “Eating Animals” talks about the food industry with a particular focus on factory farming; providing a serious and (unfortunately) horrific information of how livestock are raised in America today.

 The detailed data presented is the result of more than 3 years of accurate research and it’s offered through the author’s own journey.